OpenMS/pyopenms-docs/README.md

 Jupyter Notebooks
 =============
-Are created by CI and stored in master+ipynb to not clutter the master branch
+Are created by CI and stored in master+ipynb to not clutter the master branch.